nick22d/nick22d/README.md

 ## 🧠 About Me

 I am a serious technologist with a vast range of experience in a multitude of roles.
-Throughout my career, I have worked in no less than four different countries across Europe and learned from some of the best people in the industry.
+Throughout my international career, I have worked in no less than four different countries across Europe and learned from some of the best people in the industry.

 - 🔐 4× AWS SME accredited (Security domains)
 - ☁️ AWS & DevOps specialist